A – Why should we migrate to Magento 2

 Magento 1 extensions cannot support your Magento 2 website.
 Therefore, if you wish to have extra functionality like your Magento 1, you will need to pay for third parties for extensions.

-Like theme purchase, we suggest you buy the extensions by yourself and send it to the developers.
+Like theme purchases, we suggest you buy the extensions by yourself and send them to the developers.
 With your account, you can access updated versions of purchased extensions.